ItzSquido/Python-Password-Generator/README.md

-# Python Password Generator
- Python Password Generator (Made by ItzSquido)
+# Python Password Generator (Made by ItzSquido)

+This is my first little project

+# What can it do?

+This app can help you generate passwords for your accounts!